Fallenbagel/jellyseerr/docs/support/faq.md

 ### I receive 409 or 400 errors when requesting a movie or TV series!

 Verify you are running v3 of both Radarr and Sonarr.
-Overseerr is not backwards-compatible with previous versions.
+Jellyseerr is not backwards-compatible with previous versions.

 ### Can I allow users to submit 4K requests?